mikegarts/ml-blog/_posts/2023-01-30-stable-diffusion-dreambooth.md

 The output of the textual inversion training is a relatively small file - the new embedding we learned.
 Its size, depending on the model used, is just a few thousands of bytes since it's merely the coordinates of our freshly learned embedding in the embedding space.
-One could easily combine different learned embeddings in a single inference (image generation) session.
-One can easily load many new embeddings into existing model (for example using [automatic1111 UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)).
+It is possible to load many new embeddings into existing model and inference session (for example using [automatic1111 UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)).
 Textual inversion yielded some very impressive results in the field of style transfer as one can examine [here](https://mikegarts.github.io/ml-blog/2023/01/11/stable-diffusion-textual-inversion.html).